-Or there's a debt relief order for those with debts under £30,000 who don't own a house or other assets.
-Scotland has a comparable Minimal Asset Process (MAP), for those with debts over £1,500 but less than £25,000.
+Or there's a debt relief order for those with debts under £50,000, who don't own a house or other assets.
+Scotland has a comparable Minimal Asset Process (MAP), for those with debts less than £25,000.

 Should you tell your bank?